docker/compose/docs/reference/compose_images.md

 # docker compose images

 <!---MARKER_GEN_START-->
-List images used by the created containers
+List images used by the created containers.

 ### Options